 Your Turn: What’s your favorite way to file your annual income tax returns for free?

-Lisa Rowan is a writer, editor, and podcaster living in Washington, D.C.
+Lisa Rowan is a writer and producer at The Penny Hoarder.
 She stocks up on antacids during tax season.